Sandy-56/P-PI-and-PID-controllers/README.md

 ### With PID Controller
 <img width="314" height="242" alt="image" src="https://github.com/user-attachments/assets/6ef03d34-b980-4fdb-9731-eb437d06bfa8" />

-## Result:
-Thus the P, PI and PID controllers for the given system was analysed and the following conclusions were arrived using MATLAB. <br>
 ### With-out controller
 Delay time = 0.458
 Rise time = 0.999